 - Compressor Station 605 – Uprate the two existing electric motor driven compressors from 15,000 horsepower (“hp”) to 21,000 hp each at Transco’s existing Compressor Station 605 in Wyoming County, Pennsylvania;

-- Grassroots Compressor Station 607 – Install two turbine driven compressor units and cooling in Luzerne County, Pennsylvania;
+- Greenfield Compressor Station 607 – Install two turbine driven compressor units and cooling in Luzerne County, Pennsylvania;

 - Compressor Station 610 – Add one turbine driven compressor unit and cooling at Transco’s existing Compressor Station 610 in Columbia County, Pennsylvania;

-- Grassroots Compressor Station 620 – Install one turbine driven compressor unit in Schuylkill County, Pennsylvania;
+- Greenfield Compressor Station 620 – Install one turbine driven compressor unit in Schuylkill County, Pennsylvania;

 - Appurtenant underground and above-ground facilities.